aurbac/api-gateway-rest-http/README.md

    1. If successful, **Response Body** is displayed\.

-## Create the method to delete a note
+## Create the method to DELETE a note

 1. Create the **SuccessResponse** model as follows: